RGB-Tools/RGB-Documentation/terminology/glossary.md

 * The [MPC](#multi-protocol-commitment---mpc)
 * The [DBC](#deterministic-bitcoin-commitment---dbc)

+#### AluVM

+Acronym of Algoritmic logic unit Virtual machine is register-based virtual machine for smart contract validation and distributed computing, used but not limited to RGB contract validation. [link](https://www.aluvm.org/)

 #### Assignment

 The RGB-equivalent of a transaction output modifying, updating or creating some properties of the state of a [contract](#contract).
 It is formed by a [Seal Definition]() and a [Owned State]()